bunkerity/bunkerweb/README.md

 - Block known bad IP with DNSBL and CrowdSec
 - Prevent bruteforce attacks with rate limiting
 - Detect bad files with ClamAV
-- Easy to configure with environment variables
+- Easy to configure with environment variables or web UI
 - Automatic configuration with container labels

 Fooling automated tools/scanners :